Beenishgul/GraphBlox/04_docs/README.md

 performance.
 Such a paradigm heavily exists in virtual systems that demand generic support for graph processing to cover a wide range of use-cases while being managed efficiently by the hypervisor.
-In this work, we propose a coarse-grain overlay for graph processing GLay.
+In this work, we propose a coarse-grain overlay for graph processing GraphBlox.
 This overlay extracts the typical access patterns in many graph algorithms and abstracts them into domain-specific graph Processing Elements (PE) interconnect.
-Compared to the classical FPGA ms-s reconfiguration time, GLay achieves ns-us reconfiguration time between graph algorithms.
+Compared to the classical FPGA ms-s reconfiguration time, GraphBlox achieves ns-us reconfiguration time between graph algorithms.
 While maintaining the performance and power optimizations, an FPGA provides.

 ![Figure 1: Graph fundamental Compressed Sparse
-Row Matrix (CSR) structure](./fig/glay/fig1.png "Figure 1: Graph fundamental Compressed Sparse Row Matrix (CSR) structure")
+Row Matrix (CSR) structure](./fig/graphBlox/fig1.png "Figure 1: Graph fundamental Compressed Sparse Row Matrix (CSR) structure")

 Identifying Access Patterns and Control Flow in Graph Algorithms
 ----------------------------------------------------------------

 Graph processing kernels share common behaviors.
-GLay's primary purpose is to abstract such access flows into engines for faster programmability between graph algorithms instead of having a fixed accelerator.
+GraphBlox's primary purpose is to abstract such access flows into engines for faster programmability between graph algorithms instead of having a fixed accelerator.
 Such overlay architecture reduces the reconfiguration time from typical FPGA flow, taking ms-s into ns-us.
-Figure 2 and Figure 3 highlight the Breadth-First Search (BFS) bottom-up approach graph algorithm analysis and its correlation to the GLay architecture design.
+Figure 2 and Figure 3 highlight the Breadth-First Search (BFS) bottom-up approach graph algorithm analysis and its correlation to the GraphBlox architecture design.
 For instance, a graph algorithm needs to interact with the graph structure commonly represented in the Compressed Sparse Row Matrix (CSR), as shown in Figure 1.
 Such behaviors are abstracted into sequential accesses and